tkchiang/bmc-h_polymorphism/README.md

 ---

-### Reproducibility

 Notebooks are designed to run sequentially in each analysis folder.
 The packages listed in `requirements.txt` are required to run the notebooks.
 Processed data files included in the repository allow reproduction of the figures in the paper.

 ---

-### Data

-Raw experimental and simulation data (TEM images, SAXS data, and MD trajectories) are stored externally and will be provided to reviewers upon request.
+Raw experimental and simulation data (TEM images, SAXS data, and MD trajectories) are stored externally and will be provided to reviewers.

 Included/processed files:
 - `Nanotube_TEM_analysis/tube_results.csv`: extracted nanotube diameters and chiral angles.
 - `SAXS_MCMC/5djb_FoXS.dat`: simulated scattering curve of a BMC-H subunit (PDB ID: 5DJB), interpolated to match experimental data.

 For full analysis, see the corresponding notebooks in each folder.

----

-### Citation

-If these scripts are to be used for reproducing or extending the analysis, please cite the paper:

-"Polymorphic _in vitro_ assembly of a bacterial microcompartment shell protein".

-"Polymorphic _in vitro_ assembly of a bacterial microcompartment shell protein".